 There are also many opportunities to volunteer on campus, for example, through the Students 4 Students and Postgraduate Peer Support Scheme, or as a Student Content Creator.

-Find out more about your options in our volunteering pages.
+Find out more about your options with our volunteering resources.

 Undertaking study or work experience abroad as part of your degree demonstrates initiative and independence to employers and postgraduate recruiters.
 The University offers a variety of options and programmes such as the Turing Scheme and the International Exchange Programme which has partners in countries including Australia, Canada, China, Mexico, South Africa and the USA.